The 30-Day Challenge: Why One Month Can Transform Your Habits

 The constraint eliminates the decision fatigue that kills most behavior change attempts.

-The Power of Streaks
+What is The Power of Streaks?

 Research on streak motivation shows that maintaining a consecutive run of behaviors creates its own motivational momentum—a key principle in building lasting habits.
 The longer the streak, the more painful it feels to break.